What you should know as a first-time homebuyer

 - Maximum Monthly Housing Costs

-- Remainder of Gross Monthly Income
+- Remainder of Total Monthly Income

-Banks, brokers and credit unions
+Banks, brokers, and credit unions

 There are a variety of lenders in Canada that are willing to offer you a mortgage.
 It’s important to know the difference between them.

-Banks are perhaps the most common option for mortgages in Canada, especially as most of us already have chequing or savings accounts with such institutions.
-However, you won’t necessarily always find the best mortgage rates from banks and getting lower rates may require negotiation.
+Banks are perhaps the most common option for mortgages in Canada, especially as most of us already have chequing or savings accounts with such financial institutions.
+However, you won’t always find the best mortgage rates from banks and getting lower rates may require negotiation.

 Finally, credit unions in Canada are community-focused lenders that tend to have customers in certain cities or provinces.
 While they may be less widespread, one advantage credit unions have is that they are not subject to the B-20 stress test — which means that borrowers can potentially qualify for larger mortgages by going with a credit union.